Florida Household Employer Guide 2026

 How Nest Payroll handles this

 Each pay period, you pay your employee the net amount directly — through Venmo, Cash App, Zelle, your banking app, or by check.
-We calculate accurate withholdings on every pay stub from day one.
-Once you cross the $1,000 quarterly threshold, we register you with the Florida Department of Revenue.
+Nest generates the pay stub, calculates federal payroll taxes, and registers you with the Florida Department of Revenue once Reemployment Tax applies.

 Setup checklist (before they start)